cneeson/craig-neeson-site/content/blog/react-amsterdam-notes/index.md

 ## 16.40 **Painting Pixels with WebGL and React Hooks** - Ashi Krishnan (missed)

 ## 17.10 Talks section closing and announcements

+The conference has run every year since 2016, if you want to find out more, check out their [website](https://react.amsterdam/).